Editorial illustration for IBM Pledges to Train 5 Million Indian Youth in AI and Quantum Technologies by 2030

 Common Questions Answered

-What is IBM's target number of Indian youth to train in AI and quantum computing by 2030?
+How many Indian youth does IBM plan to train in AI and quantum technologies by 2030?

-IBM is working with the All India Council for Technical Education (AICTE) to broaden access to emerging‑technology training.
-The partnership involves curriculum integration, faculty enablement, and co‑development of AI courses for senior secondary students.
+IBM plans to work with academic institutions and regulators like the All India Council for Technical Education to expand technology education.
+The company will support hands-on learning through curriculum integration, faculty enablement, hackathons, internship pathways, and co-developing AI curricula for senior secondary students.